On-page SEO Best Practices

 When you think of your goals as boosting online traffic, bringing in more customers, and making your website more readable and navigable for search engines, it’s easy to forget about the customers themselves.

 Remember that you know your customer base.
-As a local business, they are your friends, colleagues, and neighbors.
+As a local business, they are your friends, colleagues, and neighbours.
 Not a search engine.

 SEO for People, Not Computers

 SEO may be a computer-implemented algorithm, but it was invented and is constantly being developed to help real people find what they’re looking for.

 The keywords themselves, how they are used, and the effectiveness of your SEO on conversions all depends on who is doing the searching.